ABOUT THE CAIC

 The California Advanced Illness Collaborative (CAIC) has been funded, in part, by the 2016 Practice Change Leaders (PCL) program made possible by the generous support of the Atlantic Philanthropies, a limited life foundation, and the John A. Hartford Foundation.
 The PCL program is under the direction of Eric A. Coleman, MD, MPH.
 To learn more about the program, please visit www.changeleaders.org.

-The Standards were publicly released in March 2017 at the Coalition for Compassionate Care 9th Annual Summit as a panel discussion by Judy Thomas, JD, Dr. Marcus Thygeson, Dr. James Mittelberger, (Director and Chief Medical Officer, Center for Palliative and Supportive Care, OPTUM) and Jill Mendlen, RN (Founder and CEO, LightBridge Hospice & Palliative Care and LightBridge Medical Associates).
-A video of this presentation is available below.
+The Standards were publicly released in March 2017 at CCCC’s 9th Annual Summit, as part of a panel discussion with Judy Thomas, JD (CEO, CCCC); N. Marcus Thygeson, MD, MPH (Blue Shield of California); James Mittelberger, MD, MPH (Director and Chief Medical Officer, Center for Palliative and Supportive Care, OPTUM); and Jill Mendlen, RN (Founder and CEO, LightBridge Hospice & Palliative Care and LightBridge Medical Associates).
+A video of the presentation is available below.

-The Standards were published on this website on March 21, 2017, with public comment and feedback requested.
-This document incorporates and addresses the feedback we received.
+The Standards were published on CCCC’s website on March 21, 2017, with a public comment period.
+The current document incorporates and addresses the feedback received.